-Donald Trump Meets With, Wows Adoring Irish Schoolchildren While Golfing
+Donald Trump Meets With And Wows Adoring Irish Schoolchildren While Golfing

-Donald Trump met with a handful of schoolchildren while golfing at one of his Ireland courses, and the kids were suitably impressed with their rare opportunity to meet a foreign dignitary, The Irish Examiner reports.
+President Donald Trump met with a handful of schoolchildren while golfing at one of his Ireland courses, and the kids were suitably impressed with their rare opportunity to meet a foreign dignitary, The Irish Examiner reports.

 Trump has spent the past couple of days doing the same types of things that all heads of state do when visiting foreign countries, such as meeting with local dignitaries, attending state dinners, and the like.
 He’s also spent time on the links, including at Doonbeg, a Trump-owned course in rural Ireland.

-That Trump has been in town has been an inconvenience, to put it mildly, to the staff and children at Clohanes National School.
+Trump being in town has been an inconvenience, to put it mildly, to the staff and children at Clohanes National School.
 So close is the school to where the POTUS is playing golf that security has been ever-present in the lives of the kids and teachers at the school.
 The kids even had to get security passes just to come to school, says teacher Aideen O’Mahony.

 Still, when life gives you lemons, make lemonade, as the old saying goes.
-So the Irish officials charged with protecting Trump came to the school and talked to the kids about their jobs, doing displays and whatnot.
-Of course, the kids were most impressed with the dogs and horses that have been pressed into duty for Trump’s visit.”
+So the Irish officials charged with protecting Trump came to the school and talked to the kids about their jobs, doing displays, and whatnot.
+Of course, the kids were most impressed with the dogs and horses that have been pressed into duty for Trump’s visit.

-As it turns out, though, school officials were able to pull the right strings to get the kids an audience with Trump.
+As it turns out, though, school officials were able to pull the right strings to get the kids a chance meeting with Trump.

 President Trump meeting the children of Clohanes National School pic.twitter.com/4d9kZvDMQF